vladkovalch/vsvimrc-config/README.md

 " noremap <Space>i :vsc Edit.GoToImplementation<CR>
 " noremap <Space>u :vsc Edit.FindAllReferences<CR>

-" Space + f(ind) + t(ype) - Helps you find and navigate to the generic type declaration as well as to declarations of all generic parameters
+" Space + f(ind) + f(iles) - Helps you find and navigate to the generic type declaration as well as to declarations of all generic parameters
-" Space + f(ind) + m(ember) - Helps you find and navigate to a particular method, field, property in the current document " Space + f(ind) + e(xact) - Helps you find and navigate to any textual matches in your solution noremap <Space>ff :vsc ReSharper.ReSharper_GotoType<CR>
+" Space + f(ind) + m(ember) - Helps you find and navigate to a particular method, field, property in the current document " Space + f(ind) + w(ord) - Helps you find and navigate to any textual matches in your solution noremap <Space>ff :vsc ReSharper.ReSharper_GotoType<CR>
 noremap <Space>fm :vsc ReSharper.ReSharper_GotoFileMember<CR>
 noremap <Space>fw :vsc ReSharper.ReSharper_GotoText<CR>